Making Fake Pokémon

 - No evolution chain is more than three Pokémon long.
 There can be more Pokémon in an evolutionary family, but then there must be a split evolution: any individual Pokémon can only evolve twice in its lifetime.

 - If you've created a new evolution of a preexisting Pokémon, it should generally not evolve by a method that can be replicated in the existing games.
 So no Leaf Stone alternate evolution of Grovyle - if you tried to use a Leaf Stone on a Grovyle in any of the existing games, you'd be told that it has no effect, so how do you explain it suddenly working now?
-This rule was broken a couple of times in the fourth generation with move-based evolutions, but all other evolution methods have stuck faithfully to this rule, and you should generally do so as well.
+This role has been broken a few times throughout the years, though (in particular, when Sword and Shield made Leafeon and Glaceon evolve from Eevee by Leaf/Ice Stone), so if it really calls for it, you can.

 - Pokémon never evolve by leveling up to a specific level after evolving through any other means, except for Marill into Azumarill after Azurill's happiness evolution, which follows the pattern of many baby Pokémon evolving into their basic stages by happiness.
 You don't have a Pokémon evolving by stone or trading and then evolving by level after that, and happiness evolution not from a baby would also seem rather strange preceding a level-up evolution.

 - Remember that Pokémon that evolve by evolution stones usually almost completely stop learning moves naturally once they've evolved, with room for maybe a few signature moves but no more.
 If you don't think your Pokémon's final stage should be mostly deprived of level-up moves, you generally shouldn't make it evolve by stone, unless some part of the theme or gimmick of your Pokémon seems to call for it (Eevee's stone-based evolutions are an exception to the rule, for instance).

 If you've made a baby Pokémon, you might also want to decide if getting that baby requires a parent to be holding a special item or something of the like (should always be necessary if adding a baby onto an existing evolution line).